Can you sell a house before probate is granted?

 What is the Grant of Probate?

-The Grant of Probate is a legal document issued by the Probate Registry that gives the executor the authority to administer a deceased person's estate.
+The Grant of Probate is a legal document issued by HM Courts & Tribunals Service (HMCTS) Probate Registry that gives the executor the authority to administer a deceased person's estate.

-Without the grant, a property cannot be legally conveyed to a new owner.
-This is the one thing you cannot do before the Grant arrives.
+Without the Grant, a property cannot be legally conveyed to a new owner.
+Pre-Grant marketing is permitted; pre-Grant completion is forbidden.

-Everything else, marketing the property, accepting an offer, instructing solicitors, and in some cases exchanging contracts, can happen before the Grant is issued.
+Everything else, marketing the property, accepting an offer, instructing solicitors, and in some cases exchanging contracts conditionally, can happen before the Grant is issued.
+For the full route through the process from instruction to completion, our step-by-step probate sale guide sets out each stage in order.

 What you can do before the Grant of Probate